Buffered Streaming Graph Partitioning: Experimental Evaluation

 \subsection{Huge Graphs}

 We now switch to the main use case of streaming algorithms: computing high-quality partitions for huge graphs on small machines.
-The experiments in this section are based on the \emph{huge graphs} listed in Table~\ref{tab:graphs} and are run on the relatively small Machine~B. Since our objective here is to demonstrate a technical possibility of HeiStream, these experiments are not as wide as the previous ones.
-Namely, we only ran experiments for for $k=\{4,8,16,32,64,128,256\}$ and we did not repeat each test multiple times with different seeds as in previous experiments.
-For all instances, HeiStream performs a single pass over the input based on the extended model construction.
-We refer to setups of HeiStream with specific buffer sizes as HeiStream($X$k), in which the exact buffer size is $X*1024$.
-In order to report the best possible partitions using the 16GB of main memory available in Machine~B, we experimentally maximized the buffer size used.
-Namely, we ran experiments with $X \in \{32,64,128,256,512,1024\}$.
-In~Table~\ref{tab:hugeResults}, we report detailed per-instance results with the largest buffer size able to run on Machine~B. For comparison, we also report in~Table~\ref{tab:hugeResults} results for each instance using Fennel, LDG, and Hashing.
+The experiments in this section are based on the \emph{huge graphs} listed in Table~\ref{tab:graphs} and are run on the relatively small Machine~B. Namely, we ran experiments for $k=\{8,16,32,64,128,256\}$ and we did not repeat each test multiple times with different seeds as in previous experiments.
+We also ran \AlgName{Metis} and \AlgName{KaHIP} on those graphs on this machine, but they fail on all instances since they require more memory than the machine has.
+For all instances, \AlgName{HeiStream} performs a single pass over the input based on the extended model construction.
+We refer to setups of \AlgName{HeiStream} with specific buffer sizes as \AlgName{HeiStream}($X$k), in which a buffer contains $X\times 1024$ nodes.
+In~Table~\ref{tab:hugeResults}, we report detailed per-instance results with large buffer sizes able to run on Machine~B. We exclude from Table~\ref{tab:hugeResults} the IO~delay to load the input graph from the disk, since it depends on the disk and is roughly the same independently of the used partitioning algorithm.
+For completeness, we report this delay (in seconds) for the huge graphs listed in Table~\ref{tab:graphs} following their respective order: 131.3, 203.2, 313.2, 294.0, 164.9, 186.1, 340.7, 551.5.